(Registration Closed) Contact Mike for More Information.

 Course Deposit and Refund Policy:

-Students are required to provide a minimum deposit of $450.00 to secure a seat in the course.
-Full payment is required by the start date of the course.
+Students are required to provide a minimum deposit of $375.00 to secure a seat in the course.
+Full payment is preferred, but payment plans may be considered on a case-by-case basis.
 Full refunds for the class will be granted, less the deposit which will be used to cover non-refundable course materials, if the student drops from the course within the first (2) weeks.
 No refunds will be granted after the first (2) weeks have passed.
 Course registration and payment can be done through the NETS website, www.netsvt.com

-Although passing is a 70%, it is strongly encouraged that students strive for an 80% on all exams.
+All class exams will be done through EMStesting.com.
+Each student will receive an account as part of the class.
+Although passing is 70%, it is strongly encouraged that students strive for an 80% on all exams.
 This will encourage your study for successful passing of the CAT (Computer Adaptive Test).

 Extra Assignments 10 %